Idhu Enna Maayam

-Idhu Enna Maayam is a 2015 Indian Tamil-language coming-of-age romantic comedy film written and directed by Vijay and produced by R. Sarathkumar, Radhika and Listin Stephen under the production banner of Magic Frames.
-The film stars Vikram Prabhu and Keerthy Suresh (in her Tamil debut), while Kavya Shetty essays a supporting role.
-Navdeep has a cameo appearance in this film.
-G. V. Prakash Kumar composes the film's music.
-Production began for the film in August 2014 and released in July 2015.

-It is reported to be inspired by the 2010 South Korean film Cyrano Agency, itself based on Edmond Rostand's play Cyrano de Bergerac.
+Idhu Enna Maayam is a 2015 Indian Tamil-language romantic comedy film written and directed by Vijay and produced by R. Sarathkumar, Radikaa and Listin Stephen under the production banner of Magic Frames.
+The film stars Vikram Prabhu and Keerthy Suresh (in her Tamil debut), while Kavya Shetty has a supporting role.
+G. V. Prakash Kumar composed the music.
+The film was released on 31 July 2015.
+It was reported to be inspired by the 2010 South Korean film Cyrano Agency, itself based on Edmond Rostand's play Cyrano de Bergerac.